United Kingdom of the Netherlands: Economic policy

 Economically, the United Netherlands prospered.
 Supported by the state, the Industrial Revolution began to affect the Southern Netherlands where a number of modern industries emerged, encouraged by figures such as John Cockerill who created the steel industry in Wallonia.
 Antwerp emerged as major trading port.

 William I actively supported economic modernisation.
 Modern universities were established in Leuven, in Liège, and in Ghent in 1817.
 Lower education was also extended.
 The General Netherlands Society for Advancing National Industry (Algemeene Nederlandsche Maatschappij ter Begunstiging van de Volksvlijt) was created in 1822 to encourage industrialisation in the south, while the Netherlands Trading Society (Nederlandsche Handel-Maatschappij) was created in 1825 to encourage trade with the colonies.
 William I also embarked on a program of canal building that saw the creation of the North Holland, Ghent–Terneuzen and Brussels–Charleroi canals.

 Language policy

 Willem I felt that one nation must have one language and began a policy of Dutchification in politics and education.
-In the southern provinces of Antwerp, East-, West-Flanders, Limburg (1819), and the bilingual South Brabant (1823); Dutch was made the sole official language.
-While in the Walloon provinces of Hainaut, Liège, Namur; French was maintained as official language but Dutch was gradually introduced into education.
-Although French was still used to some degree in administration in both North and South.
+In the southern provinces of Antwerp, East-, West-Flanders, Limburg (1819), and the bilingual South Brabant (1823), Dutch was made the sole official language.
+While in the Walloon provinces of Hainaut, Liège, Namur, French was maintained as official language but Dutch was gradually introduced into education.
+However, French was still used to some degree in administration in both North and South.
 In the Grand Duchy of Luxembourg, French was the de facto official language while German was used in education.